Nilmaizar

 Nilmaizar (also written Nil Maizar; born 2 January 1970) is an Indonesian politician, former footballer and manager.
 He holds a Bachelor of Economics degree from Ekasakti University.
+He is the current head coach of Championship club Semen Padang.

 Playing career

 He is a former Indonesia national football team player and defender who had trained with Sparta Prague in 1990.

 Coaching career

-Nil Maizar was the head coach of Semen Padang's youth team and the assistant coach of Semen Padang for five years before appointed as the head coach in 2010.
+Nilmaizar was the head coach of Semen Padang's youth team and the assistant coach of the senior team for five years before being appointed as the head coach in 2010.

-As a manager, his quality has been proven to improve the achievement of Semen Padang.
-He has different touch with the players and more like as motivator.
-He transmuted exiles, ageing, and ordinary players be a powerful squad in one team and led the club to reach fourth position in 2010-11 Indonesia Super League, although performing as a promotion team.
-He led Semen Padang to gain their first title in 2011–12 Indonesian Premier League.
+He led the club to reach fourth place in 2010–11 Indonesia Super League, though they performed as a promotion team, and led the team to gain their first title in 2011–12 Indonesian Premier League.

-Following his success with the club, The Football Association of Indonesia decided to employ Nil Maizar as a senior coach for the Indonesia national football team.
+Following his success with the club, the Football Association of Indonesia employed Nilmaizar as a senior coach for the Indonesia national football team.
 He was sacked in March 2013.

-On 25 May 2014, he was appointed as head coach by Putra Samarinda F.C. replacing Mundari Karya.
-He was planned to coach Putra Samarinda for the 2015 Indonesia Super League but after the club changed ownership and name, he was replaced with Indra Sjafri on 17 December 2014.
+On 25 May 2014, he was appointed as head coach by Putra Samarinda, replacing Mundari Karya.
+He was planned to coach Putra Samarinda for the 2015 Indonesia Super League, but after the club changed ownership and name, he was replaced by Indra Sjafri on 17 December 2014.

-He was signed by Semen Padang on 25 January 2015, to replace Jafri Sastra as their head coach.
+He was signed by Semen Padang on 25 January 2015 to replace Jafri Sastra as their head coach.

 On 4 July 2018, he was appointed as head coach by PS TIRA, replacing Rudy Eka Priyambada.

 Nilmaizar joined PSMS Medan for the 2024/2025 Liga 2 on 15 June 2024.

+He was reappointed as head coach by Semen Padang for the 2026–27 Championship, following the club's relegation in the 2025–26 Super League.